Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Why do employers ask for voided checks?

 Employers might ask for a voided check to set up direct deposit.
-They can then enter your account information and confirm that your paycheck is going into the correct account.
+They can use your void check to get account information and confirm that your paycheck is going into the correct account.

 Do you sign a voided check?